≡ Menu

 What is Degenerative Myelopathy?

-Degenerative Myelopathy (DM) is probably “best” described as the canines “version” of amyotrophic lateral sclerosis (ALS) or Lou Gehrig’s Disease.
-Which is a disease characterized by a “slow” yet “progressive” spinal cord disorder.
+Degenerative Myelopathy (DM) is probably “best” described as the canine “version” of amyotrophic lateral sclerosis (ALS) or Lou Gehrig’s Disease, which is a disease characterized by a “slow” yet “progressive” spinal cord disorder.
+When this condition attacks a dog, the results are hind leg problems, perhaps ultimately ending in paralysis of the rear quarter.

 Which dogs are at risk?

-As mentioned, DM usually strikes after a dog turns five (or eight depending on where you read), but of course there are exceptions.
+As mentioned, DM usually strikes after a dog turns five (or eight, depending on where you read), but there are exceptions.

 Unfortunately…

-There is now a test for this genetic mutation, which means that responsible breeders worldwide are able to avoid breeding “carriers” of this gene thus reducing the chances that a dog will one day develop this condition.
+Fortunately, there is now a test for this genetic mutation, which means that responsible breeders worldwide can avoid breeding “carriers” of this gene, thus reducing the chances that a dog will one day develop this condition.

 Clinical Signs / First Symptoms of Degenerative Myelopathy

-The hardest thing about making a definitive diagnosis of any medical condition when working with animals is that dealing with the simple fact that they cannot express their symptoms to you.
+The hardest thing about making a definitive diagnosis of any medical condition when working with animals is dealing with the simple fact that they cannot express their symptoms to you.
+Therefore, as an owner, it’s up to you to be extra observant and notice “any” slight changes in your dog’s behavior that could indicate this disorder or other medical issues.

-• Rear legs being dragged/ not seeming to work properly.
+• The rear legs are being dragged/ not seem to work correctly.

-• Toenails on hind limbs are more worn out (again, due to dragging).
+• Toenails on hind limbs are worn more (again, due to towing).

 As the disease gets worse, you’ll see more signs and symptoms of DM, including: